7 min read

 It’s the same with your customers.

 The contractors who are buying the materials you supply are quickly learning that having visibility into the status of their deliveries through an order tracking feature impacts both their efficiency and bottom line.
 They appreciate the confirmation that their orders are correct and underway.
-Knowing the ETA of a load allows them to have their crews ready at the jobsite.
-And a summary report simplifies their own documentation.
+Knowing the ETA of a load allows them to have their crews ready at the job site.
+And a summary report after the delivery simplifies their own documentation.

 The benefits are not only for customers.
 For material producers, a logistics software solution with an Order Delivery Tracker offers several advantages too.
 You’ll experience fewer mistakes around orders.
-Your customers will be kept in the loop without your dispatcher having to make or answer calls about the status of an order.
+Your customers will be kept in the loop without your dispatcher having to make or answer calls about the status of an order or the whereabouts of any truck carrying a load on the order.
 And your sales teams can pitch this service as something that differentiates you from other producers in your area.

 Here’s a step-by-step look at how the Trux Order Delivery Tracker works.